Brother of 3 Americans slain in Serbia in 1999 seeks justice

 "He promised to our government.
 He said patience," Bytyqi said.
 "I say patience for 17 years?
 This case is not from yesterday.
 He broke many promises."

+There was no immediate reaction from Vucic, but Interior Minister Nebojsa Stefanovic said after meeting Bytyqi on Tuesday that the state is "exerting maximal efforts" to solve the case.

-There was no immediate reaction from Vucic, but Foreign Minister Ivica Dacic acknowledged Tuesday that the case strains relations with the U.S.
+Foreign Minister Ivica Dacic acknowledged Tuesday that the case strains relations with the U.S.

 "It is a problem because America stands up for its citizens," Dacic said when asked to comment on the Bytyqi case.